msk1105/msk1105.github.io/_posts/2016-10-1-Dentalriskpredictor.md

 <center> <img src="{{ site.baseurl }}/images/dental_app.png" alt="alt text" width="800px"> </center>

 This app can gives dentists the ability to educate and motivate patients to maintain dental visits and comply with dental treatment or prevention recommendations.
-Finally, **the main take-away message** in this project is that dentists should collect the information about patients' oral hygienic habits, which is not not included in the data used in this project, to improve predictive model(s) through ongoing modifications.
+Finally, **the main take-away message** in this project is that dentists should collect the information about patients' oral hygienic habits (not included in the data used in this project) to improve predictive model(s) through ongoing modifications.